SAP-samples/teched2023-AD162/README.md

 ![LCAP View of the Back-End](./assets/images/img-2.png)

 This session will focus on building a mobile application using a SAP Cloud Application Programming back-end.
-To learn more about how to build a back-end using SAP Cloud Application Programming Model, please check out the [session AD161](https://github.com/SAP-samples/teched2023-AD161).
+To learn more about how to build a back-end using SAP Cloud Application Programming Model (CAP), please check out the [session AD161](https://github.com/SAP-samples/teched2023-AD161).

 ## Exercises
 | Exercise Number | Title | Estimated Time (mins) |